Brandis Raley-Ross

-Brandis Raley-Ross (born February 6, 1987) is an American professional basketball player for the Eastern Long Lions of the ASEAN Basketball League.
-He played college basketball for South Carolina.
+Brandis Raley-Ross (born February 6, 1987) is an American professional basketball player for the Khovd Falcons of the The League.
+He played college basketball for the South Carolina Gamecocks.

 Professional career

 On October 30, 2016, Raley-Ross was selected by the Erie BayHawks with the 98th pick of the 2016 NBA Development League draft.
 On December 8, he was waived by the BayHawks.
 In eight games, he averaged 4.1 points, 2.0 rebounds and 1.1 assists in 19.3 minutes.

 In July 2017, he signed for Mornar Bar.
 In July 2018, he signed for Cibona.
 Cibona parted ways with him on December 24, 2018.

+In February 2024, Raley-Ross joined the Bima Perkasa Jogja of the Indonesian Basketball League (IBL) to replace Martyce Kimbrough.

+In Octoberthe 2024, Raley-Ross joined the Nalaikh Bison of The League.
+In December 2024, he left the team.
+In March 2025, Raley-Ross joined the Prawira Bandung of the Indonesian Basketball League, replacing John Murry.
+On 28th June 2025, in a playoff match against Satria Muda Pertamina, Raley-Ross dropped 40 points, 7 rebounds, and 4 assists in their 78-72 win, bringing Satria Muda to a game three.